.: Trade of NWFP

 • After taking the delivery of the produce the purchaser is free to transport the same on transit pass of forest department to the desired destination.

-Collection and Trade Practices of Non-Nationalised NWFP
+Collection and Trade Practices of Non-Nationalised MFP

 • The villagers collect the forest produce from forest areas and sell in the local haat-bazars or to the petty traders in the nearest town.